 For a very long time, the only thing my adoptive parents and I knew about my pre-adoption life, family, and identity came from a paragraph-long agency narrative.
-Although I am adoption's client as an adoptee, I was not permitted to see my own file held by my adoption agency.
-In 1999, my birth State passed a law allowing adult adoptees to access their original birth certificate and State adoption files with minimal restrictions.
+At the time of my adoption in 1986, my birth record and adoption files were permanently sealed.
+In 1999, my birth state passed a law allowing adult adoptees to access their original birth certificate and state adoption files with minimal restrictions.
 When I turned 24, I figured out how to navigate this harrowing process.
-In 2009, I became part of a very small percentage of U.S. born adopted persons to access original birth certificate, my foster care file, and my adoption file.
+In 2009, I became part of a very small percentage of U.S. born adopted persons to access these sealed documents.
 What was once top secret information was now "declassified" and a beautiful story of family, connection, and kinship was unlocked for me.
 As Salman Rushdie once said,

 "Those who do not have power over the story that dominates their lives--the power to retell it, rethink it, deconstruct it, joke about it, and change it as times change--truly are powerless because they cannot think new thoughts."This blog is dedicated to thinking new thoughts.

 If you spend just a bit of time immersed in adoption community culture, you'll notice that we're often quick to categorize each other into one of two diametrically opposed sides: "pro-adoption" or "anti-adoption."
 This false dichotomy ignores the deeply personal and complex experiences of all those impacted by adoption.
 As adoption is a deeply personal life experience, it can be difficult to hear someone come to a different conclusion on adoption than we have.
 Rather than feeling threatened by the widely diverse stories and conclusions of adoptees, we should respect and honor each adopted person's meaning-making of their own experience without coming to hasty conclusions about their lives or parents.
-When we discuss difficult topics, I think we should remember: adoption is an institution; it is not a person.
-We should be able to talk about adoption, and how it effects people in both good ways and bad ways, without feeling insulted as people.
+When we discuss difficult topics we should remember: adoption is an institution; it is not a person.
+We should be able to talk about adoption, how it impacts people in both good ways and bad ways, without feeling personally insulted.

 Very simply, I am pro-human.
 I support healthy and positive interaction between human beings and the institutions that impact their lives.
-Truth be told, I view adoption no differently than I view any other institution, like marriage, religion, heath care, or education, to name a few.
+I view adoption no differently than I view any other institution like marriage, religion, heath care, or education--to name a few.
 Institutions include some people while excluding others.
-Some people excel within a given institution while others are left behind due to policy problems and other systemic barriers.
+Some excel within a given institution while others are left behind due to policy problems and other systemic barriers.
 Institutions contain stratified systems of benefits and privilege.
 An institution may benefit one person but may harm another.
 Institutions need continuous evaluation for their effectiveness and fairness.
 Where social injustice exists, it needs to be acknowledged and addressed.

 Adoption is not free from the same general strengths and challenges that institutions are known to encompass.
 Adoption activism is a continuous process of advocating for the welfare of everyone whose lives intersect with it.

 So, What do I Want?

-My ultimate goal is to challenge the common belief that adoption is a mysterious process that occurs in a vacuum, and therefore, should abide by its own rules and have its policies go unquestioned with the ultimate goal of seeing positive change in adoption.
+My objective is to challenge the common belief that adoption is a mysterious process that occurs in a vacuum and therefore should abide by its own rules and have its policies go unquestioned with the ultimate goal of seeing positive change in adoption.
 Adoption does not occur in a vacuum.
-Adoption is a social service that impacts the lives of human beings, including the lives of those in incredibly vulnerable populations.
-As such, it must follow human rights, social justice, and children's rights frameworks as well as professional codes of ethics designed to protect clients.
-Areas where adoption does not reflect these best practices must be changed.
+Adoption is an institution that impacts the lives of human beings--especially vulnerable populations.
+As such, it must follow human rights, social justice, and children's rights frameworks.
+I want everyone to feel as though they can form opinions on adoption issues and make an impact when they talk to policy makers about adoption.

 All of these lines across my face